FedericoPonzi/Horust/README.md

 Have a look on [DEVELOPMENT.md](https://github.com/FedericoPonzi/Horust/blob/master/DEVELOPMENT.md) for more info on how to get started hacking on horust.

 ## License
-horust is provided under the MIT license.
+Horust is provided under the MIT license.
 Please read the attached [license](https://github.com/FedericoPonzi/horust/blob/master/LICENSE) file.